European Emigrant

 Gulags ↑

-Under Stalin's rule, and then Brezhnev's rule (1960-82), many Bloc men were sent to these Siberian forced labor prison camps.
+Under Stalin's rule, and then Brezhnev's rule (1960-82), many Bloc men were sent to these Siberian forced labour camps.
 This ended many marriages, estranged fathers from their children, and siblings from siblings.

-A typical case: A daughter estranged at age 6 from her gulag father never knew that she had a half-brother, so when she died in 2021 no one knew she had half-nephews.
-Indeed no one cared if she had no heirs, for most officials and attorneys are paid the same regardless of whether they find heirs.
+A typical case: A daughter estranged at age 6 from her gulag father never knew that she had a half-brother.
+When she died in 2002 the officials and solicitors found no heirs.
+EEH found two half-nephews and obtained the estate for them.

 -------

-Under Stalin's rule, and then Brezhnev's rule (1960-82), many Bloc men were sent to these Siberian forced labor prison camps.
+Under Stalin's rule, and then Brezhnev's rule (1960-82), many Bloc men were sent to these Siberian forced labour camps.
 This ended many marriages, estranged fathers from their children, and siblings from siblings.

-A typical case: A daughter estranged at age 6 from her gulag father never knew that she had a half-brother, so when she died in 2021 no one knew she had half-nephews.
-Indeed no one cared if she had no heirs, for most officials and attorneys are paid the same regardless of whether they find heirs.
+A typical case: A daughter estranged at age 6 from her gulag father never knew that she had a half-brother.
+When she died in 2002 the officials and solicitors found no heirs.
+EEH found two half-nephews and obtained the estate for them.

 -------